Saturday, November 23, 2024

 The other HUGE problem is the character of the skeptic.
 Big loud and obnoxious, he is actually the villain of the piece not the demon.
 Played as a bull in a China closet he is not anyone who would end up as a repeated guest on a TV show.
 He would turn off viewers.
 His efforts to debunk what was happening resemble nothing that any skeptic I ever saw do on TV.
 When someone like the Amazing Randi took on someone he duplicated the feat, not brow beat them.
 Nothing he does rings true, at least in terms of TV in 1977.

 The final problem with the film is the film, which is supposed to be a kind of found footage story, breaks the rules all over the place.
-We see things that we never could have scene, from backstage conversations that would not have been filmed, to things that are happening inside characters, to images of the destruction that couldn’t have happened because the TV show camera men fled.
+We see things that we never could have seen, from backstage conversations that would not have been filmed, to things that are happening inside characters, to images of the destruction that couldn’t have happened because the TV show camera men fled.
 This is a minor issue that only arises because the film states at the start that this is the broadcast as it happened with behind the scenes footage inserted.
 If it hadn’t said that it would have been fine.

 Don’t get me wrong, I like the film, with the final explosion of carnage being really cool, but I didn’t find it scary.